 2 people favorited this theater

-Opened on 17 June 1937 and designed by Charles Hartley, this was a dual purpose cinema and live theater with a seating capacity of 1,750.
+Opened on 17 June 1937 with Edward Everett Horton in “The Man in the Mirror”.
+It was designed by Charles Hartley, and this was a dual purpose cinema and live theatre with a seating capacity of 1,750.

-There was a spacious vestible with a wide staircase rising to the balcony foyer with entry to the balcony on the rear side and entry to the cafe at the front.
+There was a spacious vestibule with a wide staircase rising to the balcony foyer with entry to the balcony on the rear side and entry to the café at the front.

-Inside the auditorium there was a Compton 3Manual/6Ranks theatre organ on a rising platform to the left of the stage.
-Above the procenium arch there was a large area treated with silver paint which changed colour courtesy of the Holophane Lighting control.
+Inside the auditorium there was a Compton 3Manual/6Ranks theatre organ on a rising platform to the left of the stage which was opened by organist Harold Bettes.
+Above the 50ft wide proscenium arch there was a large area treated with silver paint which changed colour courtesy of the Holophane Lighting control.
 There was a fully equipped large stage and orchestra pit.

-Mrs. Burns contined to have an interest in the cinema until her death just short of 100 years old!
+Mrs. Burns continued to have an interest in the cinema until her death just short of 100 years old!

 During the early 1990’s, the entire Tatton circuit was sold to Apollo Theatres who maintained the policy of the Davenport until 1997 when it was sold to the neighbouring Stockport Grammar School.
 The Davenport Cinema was closed in March 1997 and demolished in August 1997 to provide a car park!